Azure/azure-sdk/docs/cpp/introduction.md

 ##### Cancellation

-{% include requirement/MUST id="cpp-service-methods-cancellation" %} ensure all service methods, both asynchronous and synchronous, take an optional `Context` parameter called _context_.
+{% include requirement/MUST id="cpp-service-methods-cancellation" %} ensure all service methods, both asynchronous and synchronous, have a final parameter of type `const Azure::Core::Context &` initialized to `= {}`

-The context should be further passed to all calls that take a context.
+The context should be further passed by reference (preferably as a `const` reference) to all calls that take a context.
 DO NOT check the context manually, except when running a significant amount of CPU-bound work within the library, e.g. a loop that can take more than a typical network call.

+Note that cancellation is a *application developer* construct, Azure SDK clients MUST NOT cancel the `Context` object provided by the client.

 ##### Mocking